Series · Terraform Agents · Chapter 5

 • Short-term / session — what the agent did in the current run and the last few runs.
 Conversation turns, tool calls, intermediate state.
 Schema-stable, low-latency, transactional.
 Goes in a relational database.

 • Artifact / blob — generated images, PDFs, screenshots, run snapshots.
-Sometimes large, often write-once-read-rarely.
+Often large, write-once-read-rarely.
 Goes in object storage.

 Don’t conflate them.
-I have watched a team try to put 50 GB of generated PDFs in Postgres because “it has a bytea column”.
-Cost ten times what OSS would have, query latency went to mush, backups took hours.
+I once watched a team try to put 50 GB of generated PDFs in Postgres because “it has a bytea column”.
+It cost ten times what OSS would have, query latency went to mush, and backups took hours.
+Each layer has a service that’s good at exactly its job — pick the right one and the bill stays sane.

-For session state — turn-by-turn conversation, tool-call traces, user identity — you want a real RDBMS.
-PostgreSQL is my default; MySQL works fine if your team prefers it.
-PolarDB is the next step up when you need horizontal scale.
+For session state—turn-by-turn conversation, tool call traces, and user identity—you need a robust RDBMS.
+PostgreSQL is my go-to, but MySQL is fine if your team prefers it.
+Use PolarDB when you need horizontal scaling.

 1